 Chance Meeting

 On yesterday’s walk, I noticed a young man carefully removing a piece of art from his car.
-He had close-cropped hair, beard, and stylish business clothes.
-He held the art like he was holding a newborn.
+The gentleman had close-cropped hair, beard, and stylish business clothes.
+Notably, he held the art like he was holding a newborn.
 Within the gilded frame glittered gold hand-embroidered Arabic letters on deep, black fabric.
 Hello inspiration.

 “What’s it say?”
 I asked him, tugging my headphones off.